MK316/Spring2023/DL/DLW07B_PBL_01.md

 ## Step 1: Open a new Colab notebook

+Here's how to:
 1. Go to Google Colab.
-2. Sign in with your Google account.
+2. (Sign in with your Google account.)
 3. Click on File > New notebook.

-## Step 2: Write a brief description of strings and integers in a text cell
+## Step 2: Write a brief description of "string" and "integer" in a text cell

 Before we start the exercises, let's briefly recall what strings and integers are.

 + Strings: A string is a sequence of characters enclosed in single or double quotes.
 Examples: "Hello, world!" or 'Python is great!'
 + Integers: Integers are whole numbers, positive or negative, without any decimal points.
 Examples: 42, -5, 0

-Now that we have refreshed our memory, let's move on to the exercises!
+Now that we have refreshed our memory on "string" and "integer", let's move on to the exercises!

 # 💦Exercises

 ## 📙Exercise 1: Create a string and an integer

-Create a string named greeting that contains the value "Hello, students!" and an integer named year that contains the value 2023.
+Create a variable with the name 'greeting'.
+Assign the string value "Hello, students!".
+Create a variable with the name 'year'.
+Assign the integer value 2023 to the variable 'year'.

 ```
 # Write your code here